craftcms/docs/docs/5.x/reference/twig/tags.md

   {% endnav %}
 </ul>
 ```

+Note that we are doing two things to ensure the entire tree of pages is displayed correctly:

+- The query fetches _all_ elements: we grab everything in the structure in a single, flat array.
+- Ordering by `lft ASC`: this ensures that the pages are properly sorted, such that every child appears after its parent.

+Craft then takes this one-dimensional array of elements and evaluates the opening and closing template content (fragments on either side of `{% children %}`, within `{% ifchildren %}`) a number of times appropriate to each item’s `level` relative to the last item.

 ::: tip
 The `{% nav %}` tag should _only_ be used in times when you want to show elements in a hierarchical list.
 If you want to show elements in a flat list, use a [for](https://twig.symfony.com/doc/tags/for.html) tag instead.